JorgeDeLosSantos/nusa/docs/source/index.rst

 What is NuSA ?

-NuSA (Numerical Structural Analysis with Python) is a mini-toolkit for solve simple and common structural analysis problems.
+NuSA (Numerical Structural Analysis) is a Python library for structural analysis using the finite element method, designed for academic purposes.

 Code: https://github.com/JorgeDeLosSantos/nusa